quantopian/PenguinDome/README.md

-qlmdm -- Quantopian Linux Mobile Device Management
+PenguinDome -- Quantopian Linux Mobile Device Management
 ==================================================

 There aren't that many Mobile Device Management (MDM) offerings for Linux laptops and desktops, and most of the ones that are available don't seem to be very good.